MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-faq.md

 Application Foundation and Test Essentials are required for unit test execution.

-### For the preview release, how can I set up a pipeline that automates creation and application of a deployable package to a new environment?
+### How can I set up a pipeline that automates creation and application of a deployable package to a new environment?

-Reach out over Yammer or other method to provide your organization name.
-Microsoft shares a marketplace extension that can be installed and used in creating a new pipeline setup.
-It's capable of package creation, ISV license addition, and application of the package.
+Use the latest version of the Azure DevOps extension from the marketplace.
+It is now capable of package creation, ISV license addition, and application of the package.
+Refer https://marketplace.visualstudio.com/items?itemName=Dyn365FinOps.dynamics365-finops-tools.
-This extension is planned to be merged into the current generally available extension, so that no new installation is needed.
-For details, see this [Yammer](https://www.yammer.com/dynamicsaxfeedbackprograms/#/files/1740962955264) reference.

 ### How do I include a license and directly deploy from Visual Studio?